-The (partial) operation metaPrettyPrint takes as arguments the metarepresentations of a module \mathcal{R} and of a term t together with a set of printing options, and it returns a list of quoted identifiers that metarepresents the string of tokens produced by pretty-printing the term t in the signature of \mathcal{R} .
-In the event of an error an empty list of quoted identifiers is returned.
+The (partial) operation metaPrettyPrint takes as arguments the metarepresentations of a module \mathcal{R} and of a term t together with a set of set of declared variables and printing options, and it returns a list of quoted identifiers that metarepresents the string of tokens produced by pretty-printing the term t in the signature of \mathcal{R} .

 '''

-op metaPrettyPrint : Module Term PrintOptionSet ~> QidList
+op metaPrettyPrint : Module VariableSet Term PrintOptionSet ~> QidList

 [special (...)] .

 '''

 Pretty-printing a term involves more than just naively using the mixfix syntax for operators.
 Precedence and gathering information and the relative positions of underscores in an operator and its parent in the term must be considered to determine whether parentheses need to be inserted around any given subterm to avoid ambiguity.
 If there is ad-hoc overloading in the module, additional checks must be done to determine if and where sort disambiguation syntax is needed.
+Moreover, any variable that has been passed to the second argument of the function must be printed without its type annotation, as terms are printed in an object-level module.